 Danielle Salt, Year 13, shares her journey towards Full Colours in MUN: “Model United Nations has been a key part of my time at Alice Smith.
 I joined MUN in Year Eight and attended my first conference in the same year; over the past four years, I've also held the position of Secretary-General.
 In that time, MUN has completely evolved: we recently hosted our third annual conference, which would have been almost unimaginable when I first joined.
 I'm glad that I've been able to be a part of that evolution, because it's given me opportunities and challenges that I wouldn't otherwise have had — initially, learning to overcome my lack of confidence in public speaking; later, becoming a leader and travelling abroad to debate at international conferences.
 The ability to debate and to critically analyse information has completely changed my perspective on the world, as well as strengthening the skills that have helped me be successful in the Humanities.
 There's no doubt that MUN requires dedication and self-awareness, and often pushes people beyond their comfort zone; for that reason, I think it's essential that MUN, amongst other areas, is recognised as much as achievements in sports and academics.”

-Recipients of Colours Awards will be recognised at a new event in the school calendar, the Colours Awards Evening, which this year will be held on Thursday 21st May.
+Recipients of Colours Awards will be recognised at a new event in the school calendar, the Colours Awards Evening.
 This special event will invite parents, students, teachers and coaches to come together in celebration of our students’ outstanding contribution to school life at EP.
-We look forward to welcoming you soon.